 Diamonds were first found in Sierra Leone in 1930.
 By 1937, one million carats of diamonds were mined and exported to Europe.
 According to a recent study by the Canadian government, between 1937 and 1996 Sierra Leone exported AND SOLD nearly $15 billion of diamonds.
 Unfortunately, most of the money earned by these exports left Sierra Leone.
 Very little of this money stayed in Sierra Leone and few Sierra Leoneans benefitted from the diamond wealth.
 One of the main reasons why Sierra Leone remained poor in spite of this wealth is that the diamond mines were controlled by foreign, non-Sierra Leonean companies.
 The most important of these foreign companies was the De Beers group of companies.
 In 1935, the De Beer company formed the Sierra Leone Selection Trust, a company which controlled most of the country’s diamond production.
 In addition for more than 50 years, the De Beer company has controlled most of the world’s diamond trade.

 De Beers continued to control Sierra Leonean diamond mining and trade even after independence in 1961.
-In 1971, the diamond industry was nationalized diamond industry and the National Diamond Mining Company (NDMC) was formed to manage the mines.
+In 1971, the diamond industry was a nationalized diamond industry and the National Diamond Mining Company (NDMC) was formed to manage the mines.
 However, this new company still had to sell its diamonds through the De Beers company.
 So the new set-up did little to change the impact of diamonds in Sierra Leone.
-Only a small percentage of Sierra Leoneans benefitted from wealth generated by their country’s natural resources.
+Only a small percentage of Sierra Leoneans benefited from wealth generated by their country’s natural resources.

 Diamonds and violence